PDF version: GSS Constitution and Bylaws (May 2023)

 Section 4: Power and Duties of Vice Presidents

-resigns, is recalled, or is no longer able to serve.
+- A Vice President shall serve the remainder of the Co-President’s term if both Co-President resigns, are recalled, or are no longer able to serve.
 In the case that more than one of the Vice Presidents are interested in assuming this role, a simple majority vote will determine the Co-President’s replacement.

 Section 5: Powers and Duties of Vice President of Communication

-- The Vice President of Communication shall take minutes as Senate meetings.
+- The Vice President of Communication shall take minutes at Senate meetings.

 - The Vice President of Communication shall oversee maintenance of the GSS website.